Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 Once the Discovery job has completed, a list of PEM/PKCS12 store locations should show in the Certificate Stores Discovery tab in Keyfactor Command.
 Right click on a store and select Approve to bring up a dialog that will ask for the Keystore Password.
 Enter the store password, click Save, and the Certificate Store should now show up in the list of stores in the Certificate Stores tab.

-From the Certificate Store list, edit the newly added store to enter the PEM SSH store type (PEM or PKCS12), whether the store has a separate private key file, and if necessary, the FULL PATH to that file. **NOTE:** You will not be able to successfully process an Inventory or Management job for this store until this has been completed.
+From the Certificate Store list, edit the newly added store to enter the PEM_PKCS12 store type (PEM or PKCS12), whether the store has a separate private key file, and if necessary, the FULL PATH to that file. **NOTE:** You will not be able to successfully process an Inventory or Management job for this store until this has been completed.

 **4. Update Settings in config.json**

-The PEM SSH AnyAgent uses a JSON config file:
+The PEM_PKCS12 AnyAgent uses a JSON config file:

 {